 It’s hard to choose just 10 favourites, but this selection – which ranges from from art to whisky, and from A-list to X-factor – should give an authentic and varied insight into Edinburgh.

 Autumn is one of our favourite seasons to explore Edinburgh, and this year is no exception.
 The leaves are turning golden, there is a slight chill in the air and a welcome fire is roaring in pubs and lounges across the city.

 Advance booking to the majority of our suggestions is highly recommended, given current number restrictions.

 1. Edinburgh Castle

 Atop a hill overlooking the city below, Edinburgh’s 12th-century castle dominates the skyline.
 One of the oldest fortified places in Europe, the castle has a storied history as a royal residence, military garrison, prison and fortress.
-A gentle stroll from the hotel, the castle is the perfect starting point to learn about Edinburgh’s beginnings.
+A gentle stroll from The Dunstane Houses, the castle is the perfect starting point to learn about Edinburgh’s beginnings.
 Tickets can be purchased here.

 2. Fire Folklore at Samhuinn Fire Festival

 Signifying the transition from summer to winter, the Samhuinn Fire Festival is Edinburgh’s annual Halloween celebration hosted by the Beltane Fire Society.
 This immersive festival – which typically takes place on Carlton Hill – allows you to wander through other-wordly creatures and witness a spectacular display of storytelling and firey folklore.
 Given the current situation, we’d recommend keeping an eye on the Beltane website here for updates on tickets for this year’s festival.

 3. Meet the residents of Mary King’s close